 In considering accommodations and supports, keep in mind that the student may downplay her needs.
 As Haley Moss notes, “I don’t think I was honest with myself about what supports I needed.
 When you’re young you want to believe you can take on the world.
 My roommate thing was a disaster.
 They offered a single room but I said no. I didn’t want to be different or be an outcast.”
 It may sometimes be important for an IEC to gently challenge a student who is resisting supports and services that may be key to her success in college.

 On-Campus Supports May Be Vital

-Young autistic women often struggle with on-campus living due to transitioning into an unfamiliar environment, the social aspect of having to live with roommates, sensory sensitivities that may be exacerbated by dorm living, lack of social-emotional support, and executive functioning issues.
+Young autistic women often struggle with on-campus living due to transitioning into an unfamiliar environment, the social aspect of having to live with roommates, sensory sensitivities that may be exacerbated by dorm living, lack of social-emotional support and executive functioning issues.
 IECs should assess the type and level of support needed and when appropriate.
-Students may need not only accommodations, but a variety of supports including counseling, executive function coaching and social skills groups.
-Some colleges have dedicated autism support programs with all of these components, allowing “one-stop shopping” for services; a list of such programs can be found at topcollegeconsultants.com.
+Students may need not only accommodations, but a variety of supports including counseling, executive function coaching and support groups.
+Some colleges have dedicated autism support programs with these services; Top College Consultants maintains a database of “autism-friendly colleges.”

-Special thanks to Haley Moss, Esq. for agreeing to be interviewed, and to Eva Mendes, LMHC for co-writing this article, which originally appeared in the Insights newsletter of the Independent Educational Consultants Association.
+Special thanks to Haley Moss, Esq. for agreeing to be interviewed, and to Eva Mendes, LMHC for co-writing this article, a version of which originally appeared in the Insights newsletter of the Independent Educational Consultants Association.